 Modern information systems serve and connect people with many different interests.
 We are committed to develop and evaluate technical components for future information infrastructures that for principled reasons resolve potential conflicts, or avoid them altogether.

 The Security and Privacy Lab has been established with the appointment of professor Rainer Böhme at the University of Innsbruck in March 2015.
-It currently consists of five researchers who transferred from the University of Münster in Germany.
-The lab in Innsbruck will grow to a target size of about ten researchers.
-Our extended group also includes researchers based in Münster and Wiesbaden, Germany.
+Our faculty includes assistant professors Svetlana Abramova and Arnab Roy.

 The lab is known for its interdisciplinary approach to solving exigent problems in information security and privacy, with specific emphasis on:

-We regularly collaborate with researchers around the world, most recently with colleagues from University of Trento, TU Delft, University of Twente, University of Oxford, University of Tulsa, Pennsylvania State University, State University of New York at Binghamton, Carnegie Mellon University, Cornell University, Princeton University, University of California at Berkeley, and the Harvard Business School.
+We regularly collaborate with researchers around the world, most recently with colleagues from Friedrich-Alexander University Erlangen-Nürnberg, University of Trento, TU Delft, IMT Lucca, University of Cambridge, University of Oxford, University of Edinburgh, University College London, University of California at Berkeley, University of Tulsa, University of Texas at Dallas, Tufts University, Carnegie Mellon University, Princeton University, Harvard Business School, Massachusetts Institute of Technology, Hebrew University, and the Technion.

 Students enrolled at Universität Innsbruck please visit our teaching page.